Parkinson's Foundation

-The Parkinson's Foundation is a national organization that funds research and provides educational resources to Parkinson’s disease patients and caregivers.
+The Parkinson's Foundation is a national organization that funds research and provides educational resources to Parkinson's disease patients and caregivers.
 The Parkinson's Foundation was established in 2016 through the merger of the National Parkinson Foundation and the Parkinson's Disease Foundation.
-The Parkinson's Foundation has headquarters in Miami and New York City, in addition to 17 chapters throughout the United States.
+The Parkinson's Foundation has headquarters in Miami and New York City, in addition to 18 chapters throughout the United States.

 History

 1957–1960s

 The organizations that merged to create the Parkinson's Foundation in 2016 were both created in 1957.
 The National Parkinson Foundation was founded by Jeanne C. Levey in Miami and the Parkinson's Disease Foundation was founded by William Black in New York.

 The founding organizations funded researchers such as Melvin Yahr and H. Houston Merritt.

-In 1965, Parkinson's Foundation funding led to the establishment of the Columbia University Medical Center‘s basic science laboratories in the William Black Building.
+In 1965, Parkinson's Foundation funding led to the establishment of the Columbia University Medical Center's basic science laboratories in the William Black Building.

 In 1969, Yahr and Parkinson's Foundation colleagues published results of the first double-blind trial of levodopa.

 1970s–1980s

 The Parkinson's Foundation began funding summer fellowships for medical students in the 1970s.

-In 1971, Roger C. Duvoisin developed the Columbia University Rating Scale, the forerunner to the Unified Parkinson Disease Rating Scale.
-In the same year, the Parkinson's Foundation and Merck, Inc. funded Dr. Yahr's double-blind clinical trial of carbidopa/levodopa (Sinemet®), which remains the gold standard therapy for Parkinson's disease.
+In 1971, Roger C. Duvoisin developed Columbia University's Rating Scale, the forerunner to the Unified Parkinson Disease Rating Scale.
+In the same year, the Parkinson's Foundation and Merck, Inc. funded Dr. Yahr's double-blind clinical trial of carbidopa/levodopa (Sinemet), which remains the gold standard therapy for Parkinson's disease.

 In the 1980s, the Parkinson's Foundation began investing in movement disorder training fellowships at Columbia University and Rush University.

 In 1985, the Parkinson's Foundation established its Centers of Excellence Network, which today consists of 51 designated medical centers worldwide that deliver care to more than 196,000 Parkinson's patients.

 1990s–2000s

-With funding from the Parkinson's Foundation, Duvoisin and his team described the Contursi kindred – the first description of inherited Parkinson's – in 1990.
+With funding from the Parkinson's Foundation, Duvoisin and his team described the Contursi kindred, the first description of inherited Parkinson's, in 1990.

 In 1994, the Parkinson's Foundation joined several other organizations to create a scientific research fundraiser, the Parkinson's Unity Walk.

 In 2002, a research team at Columbia University funded by the Parkinson's Foundation found evidence that Parkinson's requires the alpha-synuclein protein, a now well-known hallmark of the disease.

 2010s–2020s

-In 2011, the Parkinson's Foundation launched Moving Day®, its signature fundraising walk for Parkinson's.
+In 2011, the Parkinson's Foundation launched Moving Day, its signature fundraising walk for Parkinson's.

 In 2019, the Parkinson's Foundation launched PD GENEration, a national initiative that offers genetic testing for clinically relevant Parkinson's-related genes and genetic counseling at no cost for Parkinson's patients.

 In 2022, the Parkinson's Foundation partnered with Parkinson's UK to establish the Venture Philanthropy Fund, which invests money into Parkinson's disease research.